fraukecharms/fastapi-rekognition-compvision/README.md

 ## (Optional) Automated Testing with Github Actions

-This is not required for the demo to work, but if you are interested, check out the `main.yml` file in `.github/workflows/`.
+This is not required for the demo to work, but if you are interested in automated testing, check out the `main.yml` file in `.github/workflows/`.
 In order to use this workflow you need to configure AWS credentials for your repo.
 You can read more about it [here](https://github.com/aws-actions/configure-aws-credentials) and [here](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).

 ## Learning Material